Covid 19 coronavirus: Magazine industry pleads for support from Faafoi

 "I would need a Cabinet decision to instruct NZ Post and this is not on the agenda."

-The Ministry of Culture and Heritage is currently finalising eligibility details for media companies to tap into $11.1 million of the rescue package released earlier.
+The Ministry of Culture and Heritage is currently finalising eligibility details for media companies to tap into $11.1m of the rescue package released earlier.
 It's understood that magazine publishers may be eligible for some relief from this fund.

 Faafoi told the Herald he hopes to have further information available this week.